tomcoutocs/parrot/docs/FEATURE-BACKLOG.md

 ---

+## 🟨 Medium Priority Features

-### 10. Calendar Integration
+### 9. Calendar Integration
 - **Priority**: Medium
 - **Effort**: Medium (3-4 weeks)
 - **Business Value**: Better schedule management
-- **Dependencies**: Appointment system
+- **Dependencies**: Appointment system ✅

 #### User Stories
-- **As a user**, I want to view my appointments in a calendar so that I can manage my schedule
+- **As a user**, I want to sync with my personal calendar so that I avoid conflicts
-- **As a manager**, I want to see all client appointments so that I can plan my day
+- **As a manager**, I want to integrate with external calendars so that scheduling is seamless
 - **As an admin**, I want to view system-wide calendar usage so that I can optimize resources
-- **As a user**, I want to sync with my personal calendar so that I avoid conflicts
 - **As a manager**, I want to block time for administrative tasks so that I can manage my workload

 #### Acceptance Criteria
-- Interactive calendar interface (month/week/day views)
+- External calendar API integration
-- Appointment display and management
 - Personal calendar synchronization
-- Time blocking capabilities
 - Calendar sharing options
 - Resource booking integration
 - Mobile calendar access
+- Timezone handling and conversion

 #### Technical Requirements
-- Calendar component library (FullCalendar or similar)
 - External calendar API integration
 - Calendar event synchronization
 - Timezone handling and conversion
 - Calendar export functionality (iCal)
 - Real-time calendar updates
 - Mobile calendar optimization

+---

+### 10. Email Integration & Notifications
+- **Priority**: Medium
+- **Effort**: Medium (3-4 weeks)
+- **Business Value**: Improved communication and user engagement
+- **Dependencies**: User invitation system ✅

+#### User Stories
+- **As a user**, I want to receive email notifications so that I stay informed about important updates
+- **As a manager**, I want to send automated emails so that I can communicate efficiently
+- **As an admin**, I want to customize email templates so that I can maintain brand consistency
+- **As a user**, I want to manage my notification preferences so that I control what emails I receive

+#### Acceptance Criteria
+- Email service integration (SendGrid, Resend, etc.)
+- Customizable email templates
+- Notification preference management
+- Automated email triggers
+- Email tracking and analytics
+- Template management interface

+#### Technical Requirements
+- Email service API integration
+- Template engine for dynamic emails
+- Notification preference system
+- Email tracking and analytics
+- Template management interface
+- Rate limiting and delivery optimization

 ---